dangoriaynov/speedy_econt_shipping/README.md

  - shows how much order value left till free delivery with selected delivery option

 ### Plugin settings allow to set the following
- - credentials to access Speedy and Econt APIs
+ - credentials to access Speedy API
  - shipping labels
  - shipping fees
  - free shipping from <sum>
- - currency to be used

 ### Prerequisites
- - contact Speedy and Econt couriers to provide you with API access
+ - contact Speedy courier to provide you with API access
- - store username (should be digits only) and password provided by them
+ - store username (should be digits only) and password provided

 ### Setup steps
  - install and activate plugin